SS-N-3 Shaddock: The Lake Inari incident

 On 28 December 1984 a SS-N-3 missile used as a target by the Soviet Navy strayed over the Finnish border and crashed into Lake Inari.
 A Finnish early warning radar at Rovaniemi and a close-range radar at Kaamanen picked it up, and two Saab 35 Draken fighters were dispatched, but were unable to find anything.
 A few days later, a reindeer herder found a plastic cover of the electronics compartment, and unable to identify it, brought it to a Border Guard post.
 Finnish military analysts recognized it as a MiG component.
-Indeed, the missile was a modified version fitted with avionics taken from MiG for remote control.
+The missile was a modified version fitted with avionics taken from MiG for remote control.
 The missile had punched itself through the lake ice, thus the crash site was easily identifiable, and the Finnish military soon lifted the missile from the lake for analysis.
 The likely cause was loss of radio contact between the operator and the missile.
 Although the cause for the accident was mundane, it came at an unfortunate time, just before an international conference on cruise missiles, and there was much speculation whether it was a Soviet show of force.